afolta/bagel-buddy/README.md

 - Reviews are populated by Google's [Place Details](https://developers.google.com/maps/documentation/places/web-service/details)

 ### [Geocoder](https://github.com/alexreisner/geocoder)
-- Used to convert addresses to latitude and longitude coordinates
+- Converts addresses to latitude and longitude coordinates.

 ## Contributions:
 Are very welcome.
 Please open a PR and submit it for review.